Hidden assumptions

 However, this can become a problem.

-Once a theory becomes widely accepted, there is little doubt about the validity of the equations.
-These equations define the variables for technical applications of the phenomena, leading to the creation of practical technological devices.
-Repeating all the assumptions made in developing the original mathematical equation is unnecessary.
-Engineers are responsible for studying and implementing the practical applications of this knowledge, constructing machines, devices, ships, and infrastructure like roads and dikes.
+Once a theory gains wide acceptance, there is usually little doubt about the validity of its equations.
+These equations define the variables for technical applications of the phenomena and contribute to the development of practical technologies.
+It is unnecessary to reiterate all the assumptions made while formulating the original mathematical equations.
+Engineers are tasked with studying and applying this knowledge to construct machines, devices, ships, and infrastructure like roads and dikes.

-Engineers understand that they have limited control over operational conditions.
-During the development phase, a set of specifications describes the expected performance and the conditions under which it is expected.
-Engineers also know that their creations will eventually degrade and fail.
-They specify the proper use and training for the operator, who maintains usability through the repair and replacement of parts and components until maintenance becomes too costly.
-Engineers must always anticipate degrading conditions during use.
+Engineers recognize that they have limited control over operational conditions.
+During the development phase, they create a set of specifications that outline the expected performance and the conditions under which the product is meant to operate.
+Engineers also understand that their creations will eventually degrade and may fail over time.
+To address this, they provide guidelines for proper use and operator training, which helps ensure usability through the repair and replacement of parts and components until maintenance becomes too costly.
+Engineers must always anticipate the effects of wear and tear during the product’s use.

-In particle physics, we have made progress by studying fundamental particles in a way opposite to what we might expect.
-Instead of starting with individual particles, we attempt to break down atoms and nuclei using complex proton smashing machines.
-This is because composite particles are incredibly stable, and we need advanced methods to study them.
+In particle physics, we have made significant progress by studying fundamental particles in a manner that may be unexpected.
+Rather than starting with individual particles, we focus on breaking down atoms and nuclei using sophisticated proton collision machines.
+This approach is necessary because composite particles are extremely stable, and we require advanced methods to investigate them effectively.

 Wikipedia: